Degrees After the Military with Great Earnings PotentialUpdated: October 11, 2022

 Computer Science/Information Technology Degrees for Veterans

 The modern-day military member has grown up around computers, and that focus is rooted in almost every military job.
 Even if you hadn’t realized it, you’ve been developing a basic understanding of computers since you played your first video game or bought your first laptop or smartphone.
-While you were in the service, your computer skills probably got better every day; you may even have been involved in IT-related work while you served.
+While you were in the service, your computer skills probably improved every day; you may even have been involved in IT-related work while you served.
 So a career in computer science or information technology (IT) is a real option to you post-military.

 A degree in Computer Science or Information Technology can open many doors to high-paying jobs in the tech field.
 There are many majors in the computer field to choose from based on your interests and skills.
 To help you decide the best path to a computer science/IT degree for you, we have compiled a list of degrees that are the best options for veterans.